dlukes/pyvert/README.rst

 The vertical format is not valid XML; however, for ease of processing, reliability and sanity, many of the ``vrt`` commands rely on parsing it as XML.
-These are some of the consequences:

-1. ``&``, ``<`` and ``>`` in positions will be escaped as XML entities
-   (otherwise the file cannot be parsed); all other XML entities, as well as HTML entity references, will get converted to regular characters if the output encoding supports them.
+One of the consequences is that ``&``, ``<`` and ``>`` in positions will be escaped as XML entities (otherwise the file cannot be parsed); all other XML entities, as well as HTML entity references, will get converted to regular characters if the output encoding supports them.

 Run ``vrt unescape`` as a final step to get a consistent result by replacing all entities with regular codepoints, **which is always what you want in linguistics anyway**.
 There are currently no plans to add functionality so that entities re-emerge unscathed on the far side of the pipeline, because they shouldn't have been in the input data in the first place.

-2. In order to reliably distinguish angled brackets which are part of structure tags from those which are part of positions (and escape the latter ones), a list of valid structure names is kept in ``pyvert.STRUCTURES``.
-All other structure tags will be escaped, unless you ``export VRT_STRUCTURES="additional accepted structure names"``.
-You will be warned if something that looks like it might be a structure has been escaped.
+The ``pyvert.Structure`` class tries to be smart about guessing which ``<`` and ``>`` are part of structure start/end tags and which are not.
+Let's hope it really is.

 API
 ---